zeroruka/GI-Assets/CONTRIBUTING.md

 - Must include both diffuse and lightmap

 ## Notes
-- Both NSFW and non-NSFW skins are welcome
+- Both NSFW and SFW skins are welcome
-- non-NSFW skins can include client ui modding too
+- SFW skins can include client ui modding too

 ## License
 By contributing, you agree that your contributions will be licensed under its GNU General Public License v3.0.